What is contact tracing?

 - Contact support: Contacts are provided with education, information, and support to help them understand their risk, what they should do to separate themselves from others who are not exposed, and how to monitor themselves for illness.
 In addition, they are informed of the possibility that they could spread the infection to others even if they do not feel ill.

-- Self-quarantine: Contacts are encouraged to stay home, monitor their health and maintain social distance (at least 6 feet) from others until 14 days after their last exposure to the infected patient in case they also become ill.
+- Self-quarantine: Contacts are encouraged to stay home, monitor their health and maintain social distance (at least 6 feet) in case they also become ill.

 - What can a person with COVID-19 expect to happen during contact tracing?